abhinavs1920/DrizLink/README.md

 ## 🔒 Security

 The application implements basic reconnection security by tracking IP addresses and user sessions.

+- **📁 Folder Path Validation**: The application verifies that shared folder paths exist before establishing a connection.
+If an invalid path is provided, the user will be prompted to enter a valid folder path.
+- **🔌 Server Availability Check**: Client automatically verifies server availability before attempting connection, preventing connection errors.
+- **🚫 Port Conflict Prevention**: Server detects if a port is already in use and alerts the user to choose another port.

 Made with ❤️ by the DrizLink Team